About

-The American Sign Language (ASL) Studies program at UW-Milwaukee strives to provide a rich and rigorous educational experience that allows for students to develop both linguistic proficiency and a deep respect for the Deaf culturo-linguistic community.
+The American Sign Language (ASL) Studies program at UW-Milwaukee strives to provide a rich and rigorous educational experience that allows for students to develop linguistic proficiency and a deep respect for the Deaf culturo-linguistic community.
 All courses in the ASL Studies program are taught by native ASL users, which allows for language learning via immersion.

-The ASL Studies Program inspires students interested in American Sign Language and Deaf Culture to develop language fluency and cultural competence in order to pursue excellence in their respective careers, make meaningful connections in the Deaf community and become allies for equality.
-Our values are based on the Five C’s – Communication, Culture, Community, Cooperation and Collaboration.
+The ASL Studies Program inspires students interested in American Sign Language and Deaf culture to develop language fluency and cultural competence in order to pursue excellence in their careers, make meaningful connections in the Deaf community and become allies for equality.

 ASL Lab

-Developing fluency in a language must have a multifaceted approach.
-In addition to premiere classroom instruction and socializing opportunities provided in the community, the ASL Studies program also has a language lab – the ASL Lab.
-Students in ASL V, VI and any interpreter training student can access this lab for advanced homework assignments and projects.
-The lab is unique as it is staffed by all Deaf individuals including two language mentors that are available to advanced students.
-Language mentoring is a key component to advancing in ASL fluency.
-Our mentors work collaboratively with all lecturers and staff to guide students in their development.
+Developing fluency in a language requires a multifaceted approach.
+In addition to excellent classroom instruction and socializing opportunities in the community, the ASL Studies program also has a language lab.
+Students in ASL V and VI, as well as any interpreter training students, can access the ASL Lab for advanced homework assignments and projects.

-For more information about the ASL Lab contact Catherine J Giuntoli-Dubois, giuntolc@uwm.edu.
+For more information about the ASL Lab, contact Catherine J Giuntoli-Dubois, giuntolc@uwm.edu.

 Living Learning Community (LLC)

-The purpose of the American Sign Language LLC is to establish a community for Deaf students and students who know or are learning ASL.
-This unique ASL LLC program will enhance students’ knowledge and in American Sign Language (ASL) outside of the classroom as they build solid relationships with one another and the extended Deaf community.
-Through these interactions, the ASL LLC gain confidence in the social and cultural diversity of the signing community.
+The American Sign Language LLC establishes a community for Deaf students and students who know or are learning ASL.
+This unique LLC program enhances students’ knowledge in ASL outside of the classroom.

 Study Abroad